rashmikampurath/Markdown_repo/introduction.md

 markdown is a lightweight markup language for creating formatted text using a plain-text editor.
 It was created by John Gruber and Aaron Swartz in 2004.

-## What are the Advantages of Markdown Language???
+## Advantages of Markdown Language

 Few of the advantages of Markdown are listed below.
 1. It is simple???